 Raygun fits right in with your agile workflow, automatically detecting issues in your software which can then be created as tasks in your agile development tool of choice.
 Whether that’s Jira, Pivotal Tracker or other, problems with your application can be assigned to individual team members, allocated to sprints and progress tracked with full contextual information and diagnostic details.

 Raygun Crash Reporting keeps a watchful eye on your web and mobile applications and tells you when problems arise.
 Add Raygun to your code in minutes and you’ll be able to detect every error in your software, the second they happen, and expose issues during development, testing, and go-live.

-Raygun Pulse is a Real User Monitoring tool for you web and mobile application.
+Real User Monitoring is a Real User Monitoring tool for you web and mobile application.
 Ensure your team has the right information, with real time insight into performance and software usage.